sautee/sautee.github.io/_posts/2021-06-12-vimeotransform.md

 ---
 layout: post
-title: "Vimeo vs YouTube"
+title: "Vimeo's Transformation"
-excerpt: "More on the merits of Vimeo’s radical transformation"
+excerpt: "On Vimeo’s pivot from a media company to a SaaS technology company"
 date: 2021-06-12
 ---